How to Send Posts Email Digest Daily, Weekly or Monthly in WordPress - MailOptin

 WordPress posts email digest setup

-Update: you can now select the custom post type (including supports for WooCommerce, and LearnDash, LifterLMS) you want to send a round-up or digest of its posts.
-There is also the option to select the taxonomy (For “The Event Calendar” plugin, this could be the event category or tag.); the post must belong before the email is sent.
+Note: You can now select the custom post type (including support for WooCommerce, LearnDash, and LifterLMS) you want to send a round-up or digest of its posts.
+There is also an option to select the taxonomy (e.g., the event category or tag for ‘The Events Calendar’ plugin) that the post must belong to before the email is sent.

 Email automation settings

-Next, select who to deliver the email digests to at regular intervals in the “Select Connection” dropdown.
-For example, your WordPress users could be further restricted to given user roles and your list hosted in your email marketing software, e.g., Mailchimp.
-For the Mailchimp connection, you have the option to send to a saved segment of your list.
+Next, select who will receive the email digests regularly in the ‘Select Connection’ dropdown.
+For example, you can send digests to specific user roles among your WordPress users or to a list hosted in your email marketing software, such as Mailchimp.
+For the Mailchimp connection, you can send the digests to a saved segment of your list.

 Recipient and schedule setup - WordPress posts email digest

-Finally, select the interval, day and time MailOptin will send the automatic newsletter.
+Finally, select the interval, day, and time for which MailOptin will send the automatic newsletter.
 It can be daily, weekly, or monthly.
 Note that the time is based on the Timezone you’ve set in WordPress.
 Also, MailOptin recognizes the day you’ve selected as the start of a week in WordPress.

-Don’t forget to activate the automation using the toggle switch at the top left-hand corner.
+The setup is now complete.
+Remember to activate the automation using the toggle switch in the top left-hand corner.

 Please Take Note

-You can create as many email automation as you want, which can be to different email lists based on their categories and tags and when to send them.
+You can create as many email automations as you want, which can be different email lists based on their categories and tags and when to send them.

 Email digest will only work if a new post is created after the automation.
 For example, say you created a Daily post digest automation at 8 am today scheduled to go out at 6 pm every day.
 If you do not publish a new position after 8 am that you created the automation, no newsletter will be sent by 6 pm.
 However, if you publish two posts after you create the automation, they will be sent by 6 pm when the digest is set to go out.

-Also, just so you know, if you update a post, it won’t send another automatic newsletter.
+Also, if you update a post, it won’t send another automatic newsletter.
 Instead, the next issue or digest will include only newly published posts in the next issue or digest.

-Also, so that you know, no email will go out if there are no newly published posts.
+Also, so you know, no email will go out if there are no newly published posts.